grafana/mimir/docs/sources/architecture/distributor.md

 ## Configuration

-The distributors need to form an hash ring (called the distributors ring) in order to discover each other and enforce limits.
+The distributors need to form an hash ring (called the distributors ring) in order to discover each other and enforce limits correctly.

 The default configuration uses `memberlist` as backend for the distributors ring.
 In case you want to configure a different backend (eg. `consul` or `etcd`), the following CLI flags (and their respective YAML config options) are available to configure the distributors ring KV store: